Country information for Portugal - Systems of support and specialist provision

-Since the 1990s, Portugal has been improving the conditions for pupils with special educational needs (SEN) to access mainstream education and also to benefit from quality learning.
+Since the 1990s, Portugal has been improving the conditions for pupils with special educational needs (SEN) to access mainstream education and to benefit from quality learning.

-Nowadays, inclusive school basic principles – based upon humanistic beliefs concerned with human rights, equity and social justice – are unquestionable.
+Nowadays, basic inclusive school principles – based upon humanistic beliefs concerned with human rights, equity and social justice – are unquestionable.
 Teachers, parents and politicians recognise that traditional, formal models can lead to segregation and discrimination, making social and educational inclusion difficult for people with disabilities.
 However, in order to maintain and develop quality education for these pupils it is important not only to preserve the availability of specialised human resources and specific tools, but also to implement major changes in school organisation and in pedagogical practice.

 The role of special schools